-Outcome: Beginning with transitions to parenthood, parents and families develop warm relationships that nurture their child's learning and development.
+Beginning with transitions to parenthood, parents and families develop warm relationships that nurture their child's learning and development.

-- 31. Ensure staff members have appropriate training, effective supervision, and manageable caseloads to support families and their relationships with their infants, toddlers, preschool and K-third grade age children. - 32.
+- 28. Ensure staff members have appropriate training, effective supervision, and manageable caseloads to support families and their relationships with their infants, toddlers, preschool and K-3rd grade age children. - 29.
 Incorporate goals related to positive parent-child relationships into program, school work plans and strategic planning.

-- 33. Gain knowledge about:

-- the needs of parents who are parenting a child with a disability;
+- 30. Gain knowledge about: - the needs of parents who are parenting a child with a disability; - unique ways to engage fathers; - how mental health and wellness affects families; - communication styles and relationship building;

-- expectations for school readiness;

-- child development;

-- the potential effect of transitions on children and families;